« Visit Fantastic Cleaners

 Tap

 It’s up to you if you want to use a commercial limescale removal or vinegar, for instance.
 Soak a cotton cloth in the chosen solution and wrap the fixture well.
 Use a string if necessary and leave overnight.
-Wipe the dissolved deposits with a sponge on the following day.
+Wipe the dissolved deposits with a sponge the following day.
 You can also use a drop of baby oil to polish the tap.

 Showerhead